Professional wrestling holds: Omoplata

 The omoplata (AKA ashi-sankaku-garami in judo) is an armlock that targets the shoulder.
 The locking mechanism is similar to the kimura lock, but instead of using a figure-four, it is applied using a leg.
 The omoplata can be applied from the guard, by placing one leg under the opponent's armpit and turning 180 degrees in the direction of that leg, so that the leg moves over the back of the opponent and entangles the opponent's arm.
 By controlling the opponent's body and pushing the arm perpendicularly away from the opponent's back, pressure can be put on the opponent's shoulder.
 It is also possible to put pressure on the elbow joint by bending the leg entangling the arm and twisting it in a specific manner.
 It is usually done to set up the opponent for a crossface.
 This move can also be known by the underrepresented term coil lock in catch wrestling.
+This move is notably used by Axiom during his time as A-Kid.